acjones617/scipy-node/optimize/README.md

 The passed-in results object contains two important pieces of data: fun and x.

 x is the value of x which minimizes the function. fun is the value of the function at that value of x (the minimum value of the function)

+## <a name='nnls' href='#nnls'/> nonNegLeastSquares

+Minimize the Euclidean norm of Ax - b for x >= 0 where A is a matrix, and b is a vector

+opt.nonNegLeastSquares(A, b) takes three arguments:

+### A:

+A is a matrix, represented in JavaScript as a two-dimensional array.
+For example:

+    A = [[1, 2, 3],
+         [4, 5, 6],
+         [7, 8, 9]];

+The above A would represent a 3x3 matrix

+### b:

+b is a vector of response variables, represented in JavaScript as a one-dimesional array.
+For example:

+    b = [-5, -3, -1];

+The above b would represent a 3x1 vector.

+Note that the number of rows of A (A.length) must exactly equal the length of the b-vector (b.length).
+The solution, x, will be a column-vector of length equal to the number of columns of A (A[0].length).

+### callback (optional)

+The results of the minimization will be passed to a provided callback function.
+The default is:

+    var callback = function (results){
+      console.log(results)
+    }

+The passed-in results object contains two important pieces of data: solution and residual.

+solution is an n-length solution vector equal to x that minimizes the Euclidean norm of Ax - b (for x >= 0), where n is the number of columns of A, or A[0].length.

+residual is the minimum value found for the Euclidean norm of Ax - b, with x = solution.